 - Have vast experience with international student programs, preferably in an independent day or boarding school setting.

-- Are knowledgeable on a variety of topics as they relate to international students specifically on homestays/residential life, visa regulations, recruitment/admissions/enrollment, student support, fundraising with international families, and acculturation and enculturation.
+- Are knowledgeable on a variety of topics as they relate to international students specifically on homestays/residential life, student support, visa regulations, recruitment/admissions/enrollment, etc.

 Benefits of Participation